Protecting and managing special areas

 To protect discrete areas containing values of outstanding significance, the Antarctic Treaty Parties have declared a number of ASPAs which protect outstanding environmental, scientific, historic, aesthetic or wilderness values, any combination of those values, or ongoing or planned scientific research.
 It is an offence to enter a protected area without a permit and the permit must not authorise any activity that has not been authorised by the plan of management.

-Permits for entry to ASPAs can be applied for using the Antarctic Applications Online (AAO) System.
+Permits for entry to ASPAs can be applied for using the EIA and permit application form [Word].
 Contact the Territories, Environment and Treaties Section for directions on how to apply for your permits.
 The generic email is email@example.com or alternatively telephone the Permits Officer on (03) 6232 3347 or 6232 3402.

 Any activity in an Antarctic Specially Protected Area not authorised by the plan of management relating to that site is prohibited.